-Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee COUNCIL - 24 FEBRUARY 2021 Report Number AGENDA ITEM 7 Subject MEDIUM TERM FINANCIAL STRATEGY AND BUDGET 2021/22 Wards affected ALL Accountable member Cllr Mike Evemy, Deputy Leader and Cabinet Member for Finance Email: Mike.Evemy@cotswold.gov.uk Accountable officer Jenny Poole, Chief Finance Officer Email: jenny.poole@cotswold.gov.uk Summary/Purpose The purpose of this report is to present the draft budget for 2021/22.
-Annexes Annex A - Draft Medium Term Financial Strategy Annex B - Capital Strategy Annex C - Investment Strategy Annex D - Treasury Management Strategy Annex E - Detailed Revenue Budget 2021/22 Annex F - Pay Policy Statement 2021/22 Annex G - Budget Consultation Feedback Recommendation/s That Council: a) approves: (i) the Budget proposals 2021/22, (ii) the Medium Term Financial Strategy, (iii) the Pay Policy Statement,
+Council name COTSWOLD DISTRICT COUNCIL

+Name and date of Committee CABINET - 8 FEBRUARY 2021

+Report Number AGENDA ITEM 7

+Subject MEDIUM TERM FINANCIAL STRATEGY AND BUDGET 2021/22

+Wards affected ALL

+Accountable Cllr Mike Evemy, Deputy Leader and Cabinet Member for Finance

+member Email: Mike.Evemy@cotswold.gov.uk

+Accountable officer Jenny Poole, Chief Finance Officer

+Email: jenny.poole@cotswold.gov.uk

+Summary/Purpose The purpose of this report is to present the draft budget for 2021/22.

+Annexes Annex A - Draft Medium Term Financial Strategy

+Annex B - Capital Strategy

+Annex C - Investment Strategy

+Annex D - Treasury Management Strategy

+Annex E - Detailed Revenue Budget 2021/22

+Annex F - Pay Policy Statement 2021/22

+Recommendation/s That Cabinet

+a) considers:

+(i) the Budget proposals 2021/22,

+(ii) the Medium Term Financial Strategy,

+(iii) the Pay Policy Statement,

+(iv) the Capital Strategy

+(v) the Investment Strategy

+(vi) the Treasury Management Strategy; and

+b) Subject to any amendments it wishes to make, recommends the above set of documents to Council for adoption.

+c) Approves the revised fees and charges as set out at 2.40 to 2.42 to apply from 1 April 2021.

-(iv) the Capital Strategy (v) the Investment Strategy (vi) the Treasury Management Strategy; (vii) the Local Council Tax Support Scheme as detailed at 2.49 to 2.51 for 2021/22. b) Subject to the Council approval of recommendation (a vii), Council delegates authority to the Chief Finance Officer to approve the Local Council Tax Support Scheme annual uprating of allowances and non-dependant deductions in line with national regulations.
+d) Recommends the Local Council Tax Support Scheme as detailed at 2.49 to 2.51 for 2021/22 to Council.

+e) Subject to the Council approval of recommendation (d), Council delegates authority to the Chief Finance Officer to approve the Local Council Tax Support Scheme annual uprating of allowances and non-dependant deductions in line with national regulations.
 Corporate priorities The draft budget for 2021/22 reflects the financial implications of the Council Priorities as approved in the Council Plan in September 2020.
 Key Decision NO Exempt NO Consultees/ Consultation The Medium Term Financial Strategy and draft Budget for 2021/22 has been developed in consultation with the Council's statutory officers, Publica management, Ubico management, and members of the Cabinet.
 Consultation has been carried out with members of the Overview and Scrutiny Committee, Audit Committee and with the District's residents, businesses and community organisations.